Number of posts: 44

-National Servicemen with girlfriends back home constantly awaited the mail delivery each day, some with the ever present fear of getting a 'Dear John'.
-The week's highlight for many was listening to Two Way Family Favourites on the radio at Sunday lunchtimes.
-A number of songs were requested so frequently on this and other programmes (one was Shirley Bassey's "Hands Across the Sea") that even now whenever I hear any of them they remind me of those days.
+National Servicemen with girlfriends back home anxiously awaited the daily arrival of mail, seemingly always with the fear of getting a 'Dear John'.
+The week's highlight for them was listening to Two Way Family Favourites on the radio at Sunday lunchtimes.
+A number of songs were requested so frequently on this and other programmes (one was Shirley Bassey's "Hands Across the Sea") that even now whenever I hear any of them I'm often reminded of those days.

 Unlike the vast majority of National Servicemen in BAOR, I never minded returning from leave.
 I was a corporal at the time of demob and was 'almost' sorry when it arrived.
 I was even invited by the major and his wife for a farewell drink!
 My job had been interesting, I had learnt to drive, had flown in a Canberra, and had made a lot of friends.
 Life had been sweet.
 A fact reinforced during my demob journey on the military train and troopship when I met a few members from the RASC draft with whom I had travelled out to Germany nineteen months previous and heard some of the problems they had encountered.